Login

 Recover Your Password

-To join, complete the OHO MA-FMA application, found here.
-This file includes our application and the SF 1187 to establish association dues withholding.
-On SF 1187, complete items 1 through 5.
-In Section A in the block that begins "I hereby certify" annotate in ink $7.00.
-DO NOT SIGN IN SECTION A. Please sign in Section B, date and mail or fax to the appropriate team member.
+.
+You will also need to complete the SF 1187 to establish association dues withholding.
+On SF 1187, complete items 1 through 4 and Section B. In Section A in the block that begins "I hereby certify" annotate in ink $7.00.
+DO NOT SIGN IN SECTION A. Although we are not a labor organization, this is the only acceptable form for association dues withholding from pay.

 Dues Information

-OHO MA has been granted "Dues-check-off" that allows member dues to be withheld from their pay.
+- DAMA has been granted "Dues-check-off" that allows member dues to be withheld from their pay.
 Use an SF 1187 to authorize withholding.
 This is the preferred method.
 However, payment can be made annually ($182.00) or biannually ($91.00) by check or money order.
 If payment is made in this fashion, it is the member's responsibility to send the payment when due.
-We would appreciate not having to send reminders.

 Advocating Excellence in Public Service